tian1989/portfolio/README.md

 for <a href="">Tawanda</a> - <a href="https://postimg.cc/gallery/6KT3NH0">The Design</a>

-This project was a window display advertisment for dispoable pods.
+A design for a dog breeding business needed for advertising.
 * **Methods:** vector, layers, print ready
-* **Date:** March 2022
+* **Date:** January 2022
 * **Quanity:** 2

 ### **Portfolio 3: A1 Shop Display Poster**